What Is EWMA?

-As we can see smoothing is quite strong using a =10%.
-The same way we can solve the exponentially weighted moving average for many kinds of time series or sequential dataset.
+As we can see, smoothing is quite strong, using =10%.
+In the same way, we can solve the exponentially weighted moving average for many kinds of time series or sequential datasets.

-- User can give weightage to each data point as per his/her convenience.
-This weightage can be changed to compare various averages.
+- Users can give weightage to each data point at their convenience.
+One can change this weightage to compare various averages.

-- EWMA display the data geometrically.
-Because of that data doesn’t get affected much when outliers occur.
+- EWMA displays the data geometrically.
+Because of that, data doesn’t get affected much when outliers occur.

 - Each data point in the Exponentially Weighted Moving Average represents a moving average of points.

-- This can only be used when continuous data over the time period is available.
+- One can only use it when continuous data is available.

-- This can be used only when we want to detect a small shift in the process.
+- One can use it only when we want to detect a small shift in the process.

-- This method can be used to calculate the average.
+- One can use this method to calculate the average.
 Monitoring variance requires the user to use some other technique.

-This has been a guide to EWMA (Exponentially Weighted Moving Average).
-Here we discuss its formula to calculate EWMA along with step by step examples to understand it better.
-You can learn more from the following articles –
+This article has been a guide to what is EWMA.
+Here we explain its formula, along with step-by-step examples, and discussed its importance.
+You can learn more from the following articles: –